Giving Green's Approach to Policy Change Recommendations

 Room for additional funding

-Our final recommendation balances all of our findings across these areas.
+Our final recommendation balances all of our findings across these criteria.
 Our team assess the benefits we believe additional donations of money or time to an organization are likely to have, and then we determine a final recommendation through team consensus.

 Why we don’t rank our recommendations against each other

-Though we have identified activism and insider advocacy as our most promising focus areas for 2020 and identified a set of promising organizations to recommend, Giving Green does not currently rank our policy change recommendations against each other.
+Giving Green does not currently rank our policy change recommendations against each other.

 Multiple, contested theories of change